Global Agenda Council on the Role of Business 2012-2014

 What the Council is doing about it

-In January, at the Annual Meeting 2013 in Davos-Klosters, the Council released another white paper, Defining the New Business Covenant, focusing on the need for business leaders and stakeholders to collaborate to build a safer, healthier, more prosperous world.
-This paper describes three key groups the Council could potentially work with to pursue business models that balance commercial and social needs:
+At the World Economic Forum Annual Meeting 2013, the Council released another white paper, Defining the New Business Covenant, focusing on the need for business leaders and stakeholders to collaborate to build a safer, healthier, more prosperous world.
+This paper describes three key groups the Council could work with to pursue business models that balance commercial and social needs: investors, policy-makers and corporate boards.

 - Investors: Given the re-examination of the role of investors following the financial crisis, the Council sees an opportunity to work with these stakeholders to achieve better outcomes for the world’s citizens.
 In particular, the Council foresees reducing the short-term focus of business leaders and broadening their perspectives beyond generating shareholder value to maximize stakeholder value.